One way to combine middle school geography and history is to work on Colonial America map activities.

-If the is answer is something like “…well, not very much” then don’t worry, we have a few ideas that will make map work easy to incorporate into your lessons of early American history.
+If the is the answer is something like “…well, not very much” then don’t worry, we have a few ideas that will make it easy to incorporate mapping into your lessons of early American history.

 This post contains affiliate links.

-- Draw – Give your child a dry erase board or plain piece of paper and have him draw the outline of a state and then label the major cities.
-Or, go outside and use chalk to draw a map on the driveway.
+Give your child a dry erase board or plain piece of paper and have him draw the outline of a state and then label the major cities.
+Or go outside and use chalk to draw a map on the driveway.
 Learn about scale and the compass and try to get the distances as accurately as possible.

 Do you have a laminator?
 If so, laminate a map and have your child use dry erase markers to label colonies, cities, bodies of water, etc. The dry erase marker will wipe off and the map can be used over and over again.

 Just place one transparency sheet over your map and use dry erase markers to draw on it.
 Then, place another sheet on top and draw on it with a different color dry erase marker to show how something looked at a different point in time.
 You can tape one edge of the films to the map and when the maps are stacked on top of each other the layering of your drawings will show the differences.

-- Build and Create – Get a large piece of poster board and draw or paint the outline of the colony/region you are studying.
+Kids love when they can build things as part of their history lessons.
+Get a large piece of poster board and draw or paint the outline of the colony/region you are studying.
 Then use Model Magic or Playdough to build famous icons and landmarks.

 Yes, you can make classic salt dough maps, but it’s even more fun to use cookie dough so you can eat your map when you are finished!
 Cut your dough into the shape of the state/colony you are studying – you can even use those laminated maps as a guide by putting the dough on the map and using a pizza cutter to go around the borders.